 Open a browser and navigate to the VMware vRealize Automation IaaS Installation page on the vRealize Automation appliance using the fully qualified domain name: https://virtual_appliance_host:5480/installer.

 Click Management Agent Installer.

 By default, the installer is downloaded to the Downloads folder.

-Log in to each vRealize Automation IaaS virtual machine, upgrade the Management Agent with the Management Agent Installer file, and restart the Windows Management Agent service.
+Log in to each vRealize Automation IaaS virtual machine, upgrade the Management Agent with the Management Agent Installer file.

 Log in to each IaaS Website node and verify that the creation date is earlier than the modified date in the web.config file.
 If the creation date for the web.config file is the same as or later than the modified date, perform the procedure in Upgrade Fails for IaaS Website Component.